 The assessment of the job impacts on a per ton basis provides a tool for port planners to use in evaluating the relative importance of different commodities as economic generators.
-Table 4 also shows the direct job impacts per 1,000 tons for each commodity moving via the Port of Vancouver marine terminals.
-Forest products such as lumber, and automobiles generate the greatest impacts on a per 1,000 ton basis which reflects the more labor intensive auto processing operations.1
+Table 3 also shows the direct job impacts per 1,000 tons for each commodity moving via the Port of Vancouver marine terminals.
+Automobiles generate the greatest impacts on a per 1,000 ton basis which reflects the more labor intensive auto processing operations.
+Wind energy creates the second greatest jobs per thousand tons due to the labor intensive unloading of components from vessels as well as surface transportation jobs.